Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

-We can derive fractures from the trajectories of tasks which an agent has experienced.
-Consider a trajectory of length \( n \).
-The set of fractures \( F \) derived from this trajectory is defined as: For a set of trajectories \(\mathcal{T}\), we derive fractures from each individual trajectory.
-The complete set of fractures from all trajectories is denoted by \(\Phi = \{ F_1, F_2, \dots, F_{|T|}\}\).
-Individual trajectories are denoted by \(\tau\), with \(\tau \in \mathcal{T}\).

-We investigate whether fractures capture underlying structure by first identifying them in the Four Rooms environment.
-Four Rooms is a classic grid-based reinforcement learning environment, consisting of four connected rooms separated by walls with narrow doorways.
-The agent's objective is to navigate through the rooms to reach a specified goal, receiving a reward for reaching this goal.
-Four Rooms is depicted in the top left corner of Figure \ref{fig:full_umap_four_rooms}, see Appendix \ref{app:envs} for more detail.
-In all of our grid-world implementations, the agent can observe only a 7x7 area centered on itself and a scalar indicating the direction of the reward.
-This is similar to MiniGrid, except that our observations are ego-centric \citep{chevalier2023minigrid}.
+\textbf{Can fractures capture the underlying structure of the environment?} We explore this question in Four Rooms, a classic grid-based reinforcement learning environment, consisting of four rooms, connected to each other with narrow doorways.
+The environment has a single goal state; the agent receives a positive reward upon reaching this state, which terminates the episode.
+This environment is depicted in the top left corner in Figure \ref{fig:full_umap_four_rooms}.
+Further details can be found in Appendix~\ref{app:envs}.
+In all of our grid-world implementations, the agent can observe only a 7$\times$7 area centred on itself and a scalar indicating the direction of the reward.
+This is similar to MiniGrid~\citep{chevalier2023minigrid}, except that our observations are ego-centric.

-We train a tabular Q-learning agent to solve multiple different reward locations in Four Rooms and generate trajectories for both the trained agent and a random agent.
-Fractures are then created following Equation \ref{eq:fractures}, with \( b = 2 \).
-To reveal the structural differences between the fractures of the random agent and the trained agent, we use UMAP \citep{mcinnes2018umap}, a dimension reduction technique that projects the high-dimensional fracture data into a two-dimensional space.
+We train tabular Q-learning agents in multiple versions of the environment with different goal states, generating trajectories for both the trained agents and an agent selecting actions randomly.
+We then create fractures following Equation~\ref{eq:fractures}, with \( b = 2 \).
+To reveal the structural differences between the fractures derived from the random agent and the trained agent, we use UMAP \citep{mcinnes2018umap}, a dimensionality reduction technique that projects the high-dimensional fracture data into two dimensions.
 UMAP is particularly useful for this task because it preserves local similarities within the data.
-We plot the resulting two-dimensional visualization in Figure \ref{fig:full_umap_four_rooms}.
-This highlights a near-uniform distribution for the random agent, while the trained agent’s fractures form distinct clusters, reflecting underlying behaviour structures.
-This phenomenon is consistent across other environments (see Appendix \ref{app:umap_vis}).
+We show the resulting two-dimensional visualisation in Figure~\ref{fig:full_umap_four_rooms}.
+The figure reveals a near-uniform distribution for the agent acting randomly, while the fractures from trained agents form distinct clusters, reflecting the underlying structures in successful trajectories.
+This observation is consistent across other environments, as shown in Appendix~\ref{app:umap_vis}.